2018 Virginia's 10th congressional district election: Polling

-General election endorsements
+Endorsements

-On May 30, Wexton received the Washington Posts much-coveted endorsement, which argued the case that Wexton was "best qualified and also the one most likely to chip away at partisan gridlock in Washington" and that she was a candidate who "can win a tough election and then rack up genuine accomplishments while remaining true to progressive values."
+On May 30, Wexton received the Washington Posts much-coveted endorsement, which argued the case that Wexton was "best qualified and also the one most likely to chip away at partisan gridlock in Washington" and that she was a candidate who "can win a tough election and then rack up genuine accomplishments while remaining true to progressive values".
 According to Cook, "Northern Virginia Democratic primaries are one of the few remaining venues where the Posts editorial opinion still counts for something."
 On election day, former FBI director James Comey offered to knock on doors to canvass for Wexton.

 In the final days of the campaign, Vice President Mike Pence recorded a phone message urging voters to cast ballots for Comstock.

 Issues

 Comstock's Democratic challengers focused on the issue of gun control, prompted by the district's increasing population of college-educated white-collar workers and suburbanites' changing attitudes in the wake of the Stoneman Douglas High School shooting.
 At an April 10 candidate forum, Democratic candidates described gun control methods they would support, agreeing to ban assault weapons and high-capacity magazines and implement universal background checks.
 Helmer and Stover criticized Wexton's support of a legislative compromise supporting concealed carry reciprocity with other states in exchange for stiffening penalties for domestic abusers caught with guns and mandating that state police perform background checks for private transactions at gun shows.
 Wexton defended the compromise as having improved public safety by resulting in felony charges for 60 people under the domestic violence gun ban.
 Biggins proposed an Australian-style gun buyback program.

 In May, Helmer went to a gun show in Chantilly and demonstrated how it was possible to buy what he described as "the same gun, same magazine I had in Afghanistan" in under 10 minutes, without any background check.
 Pelletier pivoted off of his Justice Department credentials by demanding a criminal investigation into links between the National Rifle Association, US-sanctioned Russians and Donald Trump's 2016 presidential campaign.
 According to Roll Calls Patricia Murphy, Comstock's challengers were digging into the gun control issue because they know it had become a voting issue for gun control advocates, especially women.

 Stover pointed out that Comstock stated her opposition to TrumpCare when it looked as if it would fail: "Her decision was made when the fate of the bill was already sealed.
 I don't believe that's courage — that's politics, and that's exactly what people are sick of."
 More generally, Comstock's Democratic opponents claim that she often speaks like them but almost always votes like a Republican.